 Choose your setup and organization

 Especially if there is an existing team with a leased office space that can't be dissolved quickly, there are other setups that may make more sense at first.
-This isn't a complete list, and each of the items has their own variations, but systems that work very well are:
+This isn't a complete list, and each of the items has their own variations, but systems for transitioning to remote work include:

-- Establishing small satellite offices can help creating a more equal workforce, where each office is just as important as the others.
+- Establishing small satellite offices can help create a more equal workforce, where each office is just as important as the others.
 You're solving some part of the hiring pipeline here, especially if you open an office at a place with less equal opportunities, but you also don't center culture about your pre-existing HQ.
-Not a cheap option, but cheaper if you keep satellites small!
+Not a cheap option, but it’s more affordable if you keep satellites small!

 - Starting with a great "Work from Home" program can help employees acclimate to remote work.
 Disclaimer: It's not for everyone and a lot of employees will want to continue working from an office.
-Great to evaluate whether it makes sense to get rid of the office and have some flex desks at local co-working spaces instead!
+Evaluate whether it makes sense to get rid of the office and have some flex desks at local co-working spaces instead!

-Founders and executives should lead by example there and take a few days every week to work from home, work from a local co-working space, or even a chalet in the swiss alps.
+Founders and executives should lead by example here and take a few days every week to work from home, work from a local co-working space, or even a chalet in the Swiss Alps.
 Anywhere other than the office.

 Getting people out of the office can be hard at first – humans are creatures of habit after all – so here are a few ideas of what you can do (some more outrageous than others).